manufacturecopy/tride-dash-level-installer/readme.txt

 put your own level and music files in "saves" and "music" respectively, zip this up, and send it to a friend. everything else should work as intended.

-this took me like an hour to make so it's probably not very good but uh it works kinda btw make sure in line 2 of install.bat change the value of "yourname" to your name
+this took me like an hour to make so it's probably not very good but uh it works kinda

 and then when you are done, zip everything in this directory and send it to your friends i guess